Everything You Need To Know About Vaginal Thrush

 Let's get it out of the way: most people feel awkward when they're experiencing vaginal health issues.
 Whether it's having to take time off work to secure a doctor's appointment to revealing to the whole chemist queue that you have weird, itchy discharge, it can be a worrying and even embarrassing situation.
-Based on our Co-Founder's experiences working in gynaecology clinics, our new online intimate care service, HANX Fix, was born out of the need for convenient, medically approved vaginal health treatments you don’t need to queue for.
-Just a few clicks, one speedy (but super important) questionnaire and once you’re approved by our pharmacist friends and dispensers, your intimate care treatments for thrush, cystitis and BV will be on its way to you.
+Inspired on insights from our Co-Founder and women's health expert Dr Sarah Welsh's experiences working in NHS gynaecology clinics, we've teamed up with our trusted registered third party pharmacy partner to bring you safe, effective treatments for common vaginal health conditions including thrush, plus hormonal contraception and a groundbreaking weight management programme, too.

-Vaginal or genital thrush is a topic that often crops up in our HANX inbox or HANX Life forum, and we’re here with Dr HANX herself to bust those myths and take it back to basics when it comes to thrush.
-Dr Sarah Welsh digs deep into our DMs to answer your q’s around vaginal thrush, and how to handle it when the going gets itchy...
+Vaginal or genital thrush is a topic that often crops up in our DMs.
+Our Co-Founder Dr Sarah Welsh is here to answer your questions around vaginal thrush, and how to handle it when the going gets itchy...

 What is vaginal thrush and what causes vaginal thrush?